Investing In Canadian Wide Moat Stocks For 2023

 Total Returns for My List of Canadian Wide Moat Stocks

 While the dividends are wonderful (we’ll get to that next), in the end it will come down to the total returns.
-How much money have I created by way of dividends and selling shares?
+How much income can I create by way of dividends and selling shares?
+That is, total return.
+While dividends feel good, retirement funding success comes down to the total return and the risk level.

-I’ve experienced no dividend cuts within the Canadian or our U.S. stock portfolio.
+I’ve experienced no dividend cuts within the Canadian wide moat portfolio.
 We even had a perfect record moving through the pandemic.
 Most companies have continued to increase dividends.
+Here’s an analysis with a hypothetical $10,000 starting value.

-In the above chart we see the starting yield of 4%.
-Over several years that portfolio was throwing out a 10% yield based on the initial purchases, with no reinvestment other than throwing those divvies back at each company that delivered them.
+In the above chart we see the starting yield of 3.45%.
+Over a decade that portfolio has thrown out a yield over 10% based on the initial purchases, with no reinvestment other than throwing those divvies back at each company that delivered them.
+The Wide Moat 7 has been superior to VDY for dividend growth.

 Imagine that compounded growth over decades?
 That’s why you’ll see a lot of crossover between my personal Canadian Moat examples and our list of top dividend stocks in Canada.